lidofinance/terra-multisig-helper/README.md

     "threshold_coordinates": "Participants!F2" // ID of a cell contained threshold number }
 ```

+You don't have to fill the file manually, a correct one will be shared in the private TG group.

+#### Google API token
+A pre-generated Google API token (with editor rights to the testnet spreadsheet only) will be shared in the private TG group.

+But just in case there is an [instruction](https://github.com/lidofinance/terra-multisig-helper/blob/master/GOOGLE_SHEETS_TOKEN.md) on how to generate the service token manually.

 #### Networks
 | Chain ID       | Description        | RPC Node                      |